DomBarber/java-jenkins-cukes/readme.md

       jenkins       | 3b78d15973064d58b93eb42abd5caf5c

 Proceed & setup the Jenkins plugins for your requirements.
 'Install suggested plugins' is the recommended quickstart option.
+Some other useful plugins are `Docker` and `Docker Pipeline` which can be manually installed afterwards, via `Manage Jenkins > Manage Plugins`

 Now configure an admin user, then the Jenkins URL (default is http://localhost:8080/).
 Save and Finish.